andrewufrank/daino/docs/site/dough/Blog/SubBlog/exampleLayout.md

 ## subsection
 Subsections are marked with two `#`.

-### subsubsectins
+### subsubsections
 marked with 3 `#`. but when necessary,

 #### subsubsubsections
 marked with 4 `#` are possible as are

 ##### further
-a further subdivision is possible with `#` marks.
+a further subdivision is possible with five `#` marks.

 # title numbering
 The titles are not numbered.
-This could be changed with ??
+This could be changed - TODO

 <!-- ![Alt text](DSC08138.JPG) -->